 The only analogue filters worth a pinch came in Oberheim’s Xpander, because their combination of types articulated a range of sounds beyond the old horse and buggy.
 That Alesis emulated their filters for the Micron gave some hope, but it didn’t spread much further.
 Each time a ‘new’ keyboard arrives with yet another low-pass I worry why they even bother.
 Sure, sometimes you can FM modulate the cut off.
 Big fucking woo.

 Filters are just as important as oscillators – sometimes more.
 The E-Mu designers knew this when they created the Morpheus and Ultra-Proteus synthesisers.
 Very simple waveforms come alive when hit with their ‘Z-Plane’ filters, which combine low, high, peak, flange, phase et al. Their first attempts were too complex but the Proteus 2000 followed with a simpler, more elegant version.
 Their final work – the Emulator X3 – allows users to create their own ‘Z-planes’.
-No one seems to have picked this idea up apart from UHe’s Filterscape, a long neglected software effects unit which includes a version with oscillators.
-Their otherwise worthy flagship Zebra is supplied with the old ketchup.
+No one seems to have picked this idea up apart from UHe’s Filterscape, only recently updated with a new current interface.
+Their otherwise worthy flagship Zebra is currently supplied with the old ketchup.
 Bah.

 A few software titles have additive filters as part of a more modern synthesis.
 Thorn acts much like a simple subtractive synthesiser until you open up the detail behind each module.
 Each oscillator offers a similar animated blend of partials to Zebra.
 More to the point there’s also a Harmonic Filter which is dead easy to use – just draw in the partials and then sweep it like a standard low pass.
 You don’t have to use any of the advanced tools until you see the need.
 Similar tools are Reason Labs’ Europa and Parsec 2, unfortunately tucked into their own ecosystem.